Deep Plane Facelift

 What is a Deep Plane Facelift?

 A deep plane facelift is a surgical procedure that addresses the deep structures beneath the skin, specifically the deeper facial musculature.
 The procedure involves repositioning and lifting the deeper tissues, resulting in a comprehensive and natural facelift.
+The deep plane facelift addresses deep creases and sagging by manipulating the underlying tissues, facial tissue, and facial muscles for comprehensive rejuvenation.
+This advanced technique targets multiple signs of aging, including loss of facial shape and the presence of deep creases.
+It is particularly effective for treating deep wrinkles, as it targets the underlying tissues responsible for these structural changes.

 We like to describe it by dividing it into a breakdown of processes that include: